PutziSan/react-factory-hooks/README.md

 Be careful, `initialProps` will not change!
 It will always point to the the props-object with which it was called the first time it was rendered.

-If you want to access the current `props` in an "effect" (as it is possible in the current proposal by the react-team), see [But how can I realize side effects in my functional components?](#but-how-can-i-realize-side-effects-in-my-functional-components) below.

 ### `useState`

 ```jsx